 Gov. Asa Hutchinson will provide his weekly media update at 1:30 p.m.

-Hutchinson will discuss ways to encourage Arkansans to get vaccinated against covid-19, as well as other "topics of the day," according to a news release by the governor's office.
+Hutchinson will discuss the coronavirus pandemic in Arkansas, as well as other "topics of the day," according to a news release by the governor's office.

 Check back to watch the live video.